Baby Dropping – When Does It Happen and What Should You Do?

 Why Do Babies Drop?

-When are Babies More Likely To Drop?
+When Are Babies More Likely to Drop?

-Signs of Lightening Pregnancy
+Signs of Lightening in Pregnancy

 The pressure is likely to move to your lower abdomen from the upper part, especially on the bladder.
 As the baby’s head lowers on your bladder, it results in more pressure on it.
 So, your trips to the bathroom will be more.